 Hiking in Bohemian Switzerland

-In any event, we hadn't packed hiking shoes so Vitek took us on an easier-but-longer route than normal.
+In any event, we hadn’t packed hiking shoes, so Vitek took us on an easier-but-longer route.
 We shared our path with families and mountain bikers passed us here and there.
 As we walked along, Vitek entertained us with stories about the region, the country, and some of his favorite clients.
 Vitek pointed out things we might have otherwise missed and thoughtfully made sure we kept well-hydrated.
 It seemed he was enjoying himself as much as we were.

 Sokolí hnízdo, the Falcon’s Nest hotel